 2. An Employee’s initial anniversary date is established at the time of hiring or rehiring.
 Those hired prior to June 30 will observe January 1 of the same year as their anniversary date.
 Those hired or rehired after June 30 will observe July 1 of the same year as their anniversary date.
 Anniversary dates may be altered by subsequent promotions or dates on which an Employee is rehired.
 Anniversary dates designate the date on which increment may become effective and may not be less than one (1) year.

 The BOROUGH will provide and pay for Blue Cross, Blue Shield, Rider J and Major Medical Insurance for Employees covered by this Agreement and their families, or similar type coverage with the same or substantially similar benefits as are available under the State Health Benefits Plan.
-This contribution shall be through payroll deduction of one percent of pensionable pay for those having single coverage, and two percent of pensionable pay for those having parent/child, husband/wife or family coverage or based upon the formula contained in P.L.
-2011 c.
-78 whichever is greater.
+Beginning on January 1st, 2010 employees will make an annual contribution towards the cost of their health benefits.
+This contribution shall be through payroll deduction of one percent of pensionable pay for those having single coverage, and two percent of pensionable pay for those having parent/child, husband/wife or family coverage.

 All eligible Employees will be covered by Group Family Dental Plan, Inc., Intermediate Plan II-V or such other similar plan that is mutually acceptable.
 Single Employees shall pay two ($2.00) Dollars per pay and Employees with families of two (2) or more persons shall pay four ($4.00) Dollars per pay, if they elect coverage, an orthodontic rider may be purchased by a covered Employee for his family at his own expense.
 The Borough retains the right to change carriers provided the level of benefits remains the same.

 The BOROUGH will provide insurance coverage to Employees covered under this Agreement, protecting them from civil suits arising out of the performance of their duties.